Natnael-Worku/job_listing/README.md

 ## Usage

 Visit the `/jobs` route to see the list of available jobs.
-Click on a job listing to navigate to `/description/[id]` for detailed information about the job.
+Click on a job listing to navigate to `/description/[id]` for detailed information about the job, and `/favorites` if you have any pages which are bookmarked

 ## Contributing